suncoast-devs/handbook/lessons/misc-quick-reference/interview-questions.md

 ### Back End (C#)

 - What is static typing?
-- Explain `var` to me
+- Explain `var` to me.
 - What is your best definition of Object-Oriented Programming?
 - Have you heard of functional programming?
 How would you explain it?
 - What is SQL?
 - What are Joins?
 - What is Dependency Injection?
-Why should use it?
+Why should you use it?
-- Tell me about your experience with testing?
+- Tell me about your experience with testing.

 ### Mid Level Interview:

 #### Database

-- Compare and contrast Relational and NoSQL and give use cases for both
+- Compare and contrast Relational and NoSQL and give use cases for both.
-- Ever used Graph databases
+- Have you ever used Graph databases?
-- Any sharding experience?
+- Do you have any sharding experience?
 - What is a transactional query and when would I use it?

 #### Javascript